What is Tempranillo wine?

 For a start, debates rage about the value of blending.
 Some of the most expensive labels in Rioja are often 100% Tempranillo wines, perhaps containing a small number of other varieties.
 Winemakers like Telmo Rodriguez argue that Tempranillo can prosper without a supporting act.
 However, Rioja has a long and proud history of blending – it is ingrained into the region’s DNA.
 Tempranillo blends well with the plumper, alcoholic Garnacha, in addition to Carignan (Mazuelo in Spain), and local hero Graciano.
 Both styles have great merit; both approaches can produce excellent wine.

 But the controversies don’t stop there.
 There are more opinions about the use of oak in Rioja than varieties of tapas.
-Aging in oak barrels has always been part of the winemaking in Rioja, and Tempranillo has a natural affinity with oak – both old and new.
+Aging in oak barrels has always been part of the winemaking in Rioja, and Tempranillo has a natural affinity with both old and new oak.
 The grape’s resistance to oxidation has ensured that the wood aging of Riojas has always been done on a large scale.
 For many years, American oak was the preferred choice, as the wood is dense and lacking in porosity, ensuring that the wine matures more slowly due to the resulting reduced contact with oxygen.
-Traditionally, Rioja Gran Reservas were aged for many years in old American barrels.
+Traditionally, Rioja Gran Reservas were aged in old American barrels for many years.
 Extended aging in American oak develops a soft, mellow palate of vanilla and cedarwood, which is not to everyone’s taste.
 At times, the oaking regime can utterly subjugate the naturally expressive fruit of Tempranillo.
 Certain winemakers realized this and decided to take steps.

 Riberia & Toro